alfonso46674/madreSelva/server/endpoints.md

     {
         videoLink: -youtube link to the video-,
-        creatorName: -name of the author-,
+        author: -name of the author-,
         abstract: -small summary of the pdf-,
-        Ttile: -video title-,
+        title: -video title-,
         category: -category of the document-
     }